Opening arguments in officers’ federal trial over Floyd killing begin - follow live

 Opening arguments in the federal trial of three former Minneapolis officers, who were present when their fellow officer Derek Chauvin knelt on George Floyd’s neck that ultimately killed him in May 2020, are expected to begin on Monday.

-There are 10 women and eight men chosen for the jury duty — 16 appeared to be white and two were Asian, reports said.
+There are 10 women and eight men chosen for the jury duty — 16 appeared to be white and two were Asian, Associated Press reported.

 Paul Magnuson, the federal judge told jurors on Thursday that they will “have to have to decide this case based upon the evidence that is presented in this case, and the law as the court will instruct you in this case.”